-Introducing the current SISWP Board of Directors for the 2020-2022 Biennium.
-The SISWP Board is run by 12 volunteers who are members of Soroptimist International of the South West Pacific
+Introducing the current SISWP Directors for the 2022-2024 Biennium.
+The SISWP Directors are volunteers who are members of Soroptimist International of the South West Pacific.

 Suman Lata Lal

 Suman currently owns a family business engaged in General Medical Services.
 She studied and graduated with Civil Law and Special Education-Disabilities and was a Bank Officer Executive for 30 years.
 During her career in banking she was able to explore many aspects of business especially establishing rapport, marketing and conversion and risk management.

 Suman has been a member of SI Sigatoka Club since 1995 and has held positions including Club Secretary, Treasurer and President.
 At a Region level she has held positions of President and Treasurer, Constitution, Public Relations, Extension and Training Convenor.
 She was associated with the SI Region of Fiji for 15 years continuously, ensuring smooth operation and continuity of the organisation.